BlackBoxVision/react-native-live-stories/README.md

 - [ ] Add support for loading effect in Previews like Insta.
 - [ ] Add support for rendering multiple same user stories.
 - [ ] Add support for rendering initial preview with a CTA.
-- [ ] Improve video pre-loading and reproduction by relying on caché.
-- [ ] Ship with a default Header and Footer in the story that looks like Instagram ones
+- [ ] Ship with a default Header and Footer in the story that looks like Instagram ones.

 ## Issues